NASA-AMMOS/AFIDS-POMM/README.md

 This guide below provides a quick way to get started with AFIDS-POMM.
 Please see the [AFIDS-POMM User Guide](./documentation/POMM_AFIDS_User_Guide_v1.pdf) for a more comprehensive guide.

-### Requirements

-* Stay tuned.
-Will be posted in May 2023 when AFIDS-POMM docker image download will be available.

 <!-- ☝️ Replace with a numbered list of your requirements, including hardware if applicable ☝️ -->

 ### Setup Instructions

 POMM is distributed as a Docker image, which can be used to run the POMM software.
-The docker image is available at 'placeholder'.
+The docker image is available at the [releases page](https://github.com/NASA-AMMOS/AFIDS-POMM/releases).

 #### POMM Ancillary Data Download